 Leslie S. Kessler

-Areas of certification include: LSVT, LMRVT, CSCFT, PROMPT, DTTC Beckman, McNeill Dysphagia Therapy Program, FEES, and MBS.
+Areas of certification include LSVT, LMRVT, CSCFT, PROMPT, DTTC Beckman, McNeill Dysphagia Therapy Program, FEES, and MBS.
 Leslie has innovated therapy programs unique to Language & Voice Experience.
-This includes interventions for chonic cough and throat clear, oral motor dysfunction, saliva management and swallowing, dyspraxia, cognition, and respiration.
+This includes interventions for chronic cough and throat clear, oral motor dysfunction, saliva management, and swallowing, dyspraxia, cognition, and respiration.

 Leslie has presented and continues to present at numerous conferences, including the Motor Speech conference, Parkinson Foundation of the National Capital Area and the American Speech-Language-Hearing Association.
 She is a guest lecturer at the University of Maryland’s graduate course in Motor Speech Disorders, is an active researcher and presenter, has been published in peer-reviewed journals and texts, and is a frequent speaker at symposiums, association meetings and support groups for Parkinson’s Disease.

 She authored and is offering training in her pediatric voice therapy program Buzzy Child- Resonant Voice Therapy That’s Fun!